Twenty-One (game show): Big winners

 Under the first payoff structure, Rahim Oberholtzer was the biggest winner, collecting $1,120,000 (at the time, the all-time game show winnings record) over four victories, three of which were the result of his opponents having struck out.

-David Legler won $1,765,000 over six wins with the new payout structure, and was the top winner in American game show history until 2001; he is now the eighth-highest winner.
+David Legler won $1,765,000 over six wins with the new payout structure, and was the top winner in American game show history until 2001; as of 2025, he is the 12th-highest winner.

 Broadcast history

 Twenty-One was originally conceived by host Jack Barry and producing partner Dan Enright as a weekly half-hour program for CBS' 1956–1957 schedule.
 The show was ultimately picked up by NBC and ran from September 12, 1956, to October 9, 1958, under the sponsorship of Pharmaceuticals, Inc., the makers of Geritol.
 The series finished at #21 in the Nielsen ratings for the 1957–1958 season.
 In 1958, Elfrida von Nardroff won $220,500 on the game show Twenty-One, more money than any other contestant on the show.
 After starting the 1958–59 season with an 8:30 Thursday night time slot, Twenty-One ran on October 2 and on October 9 before being abruptly canceled.
 An announcement broadcast a few hours before the scheduled October 16 program informed viewers that it would not be seen.
 A spokesman for Pharmaceuticals said, "Twenty-One was dropped because of a decline in ratings.
 We must admit that the investigation had something to do with this decline," after the October 9 show had the lowest rating in its history.
 A prime-time version of Concentration was introduced in the 8:30 time slot on October 30, with Barry as the host and Pharmaceuticals' Geritol as the sponsor.

-NBC revived the show in 2000 with talk show host Maury Povich as host, after ABC's Who Wants to Be a Millionaire, FOX's Greed, and CBS' Winning Lines proved that big-money game shows had once again become viable prime-time network fare.
+NBC revived the show in 2000 with talk show host Maury Povich as host, and, like the original version, a live orchestra, after ABC's Who Wants to Be a Millionaire, FOX's Greed, and CBS' Winning Lines proved that big-money game shows had once again become viable prime-time network fare.
 NBC aired first-run episodes through the end of May sweeps, after which the network declined to renew the series.